-A quadriceps strain is a tear in one of the quadriceps muscles at the front of the thigh.
+A thigh strain or quadriceps strain is a tear in one of the quadriceps muscles at the front of the thigh.
 It can range from a mild discomfort to a full blown tear of most of the muscle, resulting in severe pain and inability to walk.

 Thigh strain symptoms

 Symptoms of a quadriceps strain or thigh strain typically include a sudden sharp pain at the front of the thigh.
-Swelling and bruising may develop.
-A thigh strains are graded 1 to 3 depending on how bad the injury is with a grade 1 being mild and a grade 3 involving a complete or near complete tear of the muscle.
+Strains are graded 1 to 3 depending on how bad the injury is with a grade 1 being mild and a grade 3 involving a complete or near complete tear of the muscle.
 Athletes with a grade one strain may be able to carry on running at the time of injury but a grade 2 or 3 will be severe enough to result in the athlete having to stop training or competition.

-Symptoms of a grade 1 quadriceps thigh strain are not always serious enough to stop training at the time of injury.
+Grade 1 symptoms of a grade 1 quadriceps strain are not always serious enough to stop training at the time of injury.
 A twinge may be felt in the thigh and a general feeling of tightness.
 The athlete may feel mild discomfort on walking and running might be difficult.
 There is unlikely to be swelling.
 A lump or area of spasm at the site of injury may be felt.

 Grade 2 symptoms are more severe than a grade two.
 The athlete may feel a sudden sharp pain when running, jumping or kicking and be unable to play on.
-Pain will making walking difficult and swelling or mild bruising would be noticed.
-Pain would be felt when pressing in on the suspected location of the quad muscle tear.
+Pain will make walking difficult and swelling or mild bruising would be noticed.
+The pain would be felt when pressing in on the suspected location of the quad muscle tear.
 Straightening the knee against resistance is likely to cause pain and the injured athlete will be unable to fully bend the knee.

 Grade 3 symptoms consist of a severe, sudden pain in the front of the thigh.
 The patient will be unable to walk without the aid of crutches.
 Bad swelling will appear immediately and significant bruising within 24 hours.
 A static muscle contraction will be painful and is likely to produce a bulge in the muscle.
 The patient can expect to be out of competition for 6 to 12 weeks.

-Tears to the quadriceps muscles usually occur following an activity such as sprinting, jumping or kicking, especially if a thorough warm-up hasn't been undertaken.
+Tears of the quadriceps muscles usually occur following an activity such as sprinting, jumping or kicking, especially if a thorough warm-up hasn't been undertaken.
 Any of these muscles can strain or tear but probably the most common is the rectus femoris.
-This is because it is the only one of the four muscles which crosses both the hip and knee joints.
-This make it more susceptible to injury.
+This is because it is the only one of the four muscles which cross both the hip and knee joints which makes it more susceptible to injury.

 A strain can occur either at the musculotendinous junction where the muscle becomes tendon just above the knee, or higher up in the belly of the muscle.
 Injury to the rectus femoris tendon at the hip either as a tear or an overuse inflammation type injury can also occur.

-Injuries that occur following a direct impact to the muscle, such as being hit by a ball or other hard object, are more likely to be contusions and should be treated slightly differently.
+Injuries that occur following a direct impact on the muscle, such as being hit by a ball or other hard object, are more likely to be contusions and should be treated slightly differently.